Aggregation of financial markets

-There are many ways to refine our model.
-For instance, it would be very conceivable to study the case of multiple assets~$(X_1, \ldots, X_n)$ and not just one asset pair~$(X,Y)$.
-It is also an intriguing question to identify compatibility conditions under which two markets~$\mathcal{M}_1$ and~$\mathcal{M}_2$ with asset pairs~$(X_1, X_2)$ and~$(X_2, X_3)$ combine into a single joint market~$\mathcal{M}_3$ of the assets~$(X_1, X_2, X_3)$; or to study how markets of different assets are aggregated.
-Another direction would be to include production and consumption processes as was done for example in the Arrow-Debreu model.
-Yet another direction would be to study aggregation in non-transparent markets.
+Another direction would be to study aggregation in non-transparent markets (see also Appendix~\ref{sec:hidden_markets}).
 This would be the area of~\emph{hidden market models}, which could be inspired by hidden Markov chains.
 The main question would be: Is it possible to learn the hidden part of the utility function of the market from data?\\